When you're researching travel insurance it's important not to focus on the price alone.

 Know what’s excluded: That way you’ll avoid a nasty surprise when you come to make a claim.
 A Product Disclosure Statement is a crucial piece of reading and can help you decide whether a travel insurance policy is right for you or not.

 Don’t assume you’re covered for every activity either – check first.
-And if you’re off on a winter holiday but not covered to hurtle down a mountain on a snowboard for example, you may be able to get an add-on insurance package from your insurer.
+And if you’re off on a winter holiday but not covered to hurtle down a mountain on a snowboard for example, you may be able to add this cover insurance package.
 If not, then choose a policy where you are covered.

 Get covered from the start: To make the most of the benefits of having travel insurance, take it out as soon as you know your travel dates – when you’re leaving and returning to Australia.
 Some credit cards include travel insurance, but make sure you meet the eligibility conditions before you go away in order to be covered.